What Does Natto Taste Like? A Comprehensive Guide to Natto’s Flavor Profile

 Natto has a unique texture that can be described as slimy, sticky, and stringy.
 It is made from fermented soybeans that are cooked and then left to ferment for several hours.

-Related Posts What Does Oolong Tea Taste Like: A Comprehensive Guide
+Related Posts What Does Olive Oil Cake Taste Like?

 During the fermentation process, the soybeans develop a gooey texture, which is what gives natto its signature slimy texture.